sstsimulator/sst-docs/docs/guides/files/basics_header_files.md

 ## SST::Component Subclass

-For the most part header files are just like any other C++ header file.
+For the most part, header files are just like any other C++ header file.
 There are only a few required pieces.
-Generally this includes:
+Generally, these includes:

 - Registering the component with SST
 - Registering params, ports, subcomponents, statistics, etc. with SST.